antonbabenko/terraform-best-practices/faq.md

  - **[tfenv](https://github.com/tfutils/tfenv)** - Version manager
  - **[Atlantis](https://www.runatlantis.io/)** - Pull Request automation
  - **[pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform)** - Collection of git hooks for Terraform to be used with [pre-commit framework](https://pre-commit.com/)
+ - **[Infracost](https://www.infracost.io)** - Cloud cost estimates for Terraform in pull requests.
+Works with Terragrunt, Atlantis and pre-commit-terraform too.

 ## Have you had a chance to answer the previous question?